VV1nce/PatternAnalysis-2025/recognition/ADNI_ConvNeXt_49085891/README.md

 - Gradient Clipping
 - Early stopping

 I tried using the small and the base models, but they showed severe overfitting.
 As a result, I had to continue adjusting from the tiny model.
-Even in the tiny model, the overfitting issue remains very severe.
-As a result, I added early stop and EMA to maintain the eneralization ability and with large value of droppath and An accuracy test on the test set will be run after an early stop or after normal training.
-By my unique center barin, the gap between all sets to improve generalization ability hopefully reduced.
+Even in the tiny model, the overfitting issue of testset and validation set remains very severe.
+As a result, I added early stop and EMA to maintain the eneralization ability and with a large value of drop path.
+Then using ConvNeXt small to train the model.
+Testset will be validated after an early stop or after normal training.
+Through my unique center brain function, the gap between all sets hopefully reduced to improve generalization ability.
 ### Hyperparameters
 ```
 BATCH_SIZE = 32 (In dataset.py)